fabriziosalmi/api/README.md

 # api, a part of RI

 This is a self (but-not-restricted-to-myself) learning project.
-Don't blame me for weak coding, I'm not a coder.
-I'll try to make it at my best and I'm open to PR of course.
-If You want to know more about "RI", [You're welcome](mailto:fabrizio.salmi@gmail.com).

-## tech stuff
+## technologies

-- charts
+- simple charts rendering
-- html
-- css
-- php
+- html, css, php
-- mysql
+- nginx, node, npm, php-fpm, mysql
 - docker
-- bash
-- crontab
+- bash, crontab
-- api
-- security
+- scaling, performance, security
-- scaling
-- metrics
-- indexing
+- data sources analisys, gathering, indexing
-- calculating stuff
-- 3rd party tools
+- 3rd party tools use

+## playground

+- a cheap Linux VPS is enough to start

-## evaluating stuff
+## monitoring

 - [sonarcloud](https://sonarcloud.io/project/overview?id=fabriziosalmi_api) (public free access)
 - sentry.io
+- Cloudflare
-- cloudflare
+- GitHub
-- nginx, php, mysql, linux logs

 ## source code
-Source code will be available as version alpha super mega hyp test as soon as possible for linux systems and docker engine.
+Don't blame me for weak coding, I'm not a coder.
+I'll try to make it at my best and I'm open to PR of course.
+If You want to know more about "RI", [You're welcome](mailto:fabrizio.salmi@gmail.com).

 Please be patient, everything is done as is, free time, no rush, no rules atm.